angsgit/devops_home_lab/README.md

 - **Jenkins**: Manages pipelines and automation tasks in the CI/CD lifecycle.
 - **GitHub Repositories**: Stores code and integrates with Jenkins for builds.

+## Secrets
+- All secrets stored in github and jenkins credential managers for security
+- No hardcoded secrets anywhere :)

 ## Goals
 - Deploy a full DevOps lifecycle in the home lab.
 - Practice automation and CI/CD workflows.